Sand Creek massacre: Cheyenne camp near Fort Lyon

 Black Kettle, leading chief of around 163 mostly Southern Cheyenne, had led his band, joined by some Arapahos under Chief Niwot, to Fort Lyon in compliance with provisions of a peace parley held in Denver in September 1864.
-After a while, the American Indians were asked to relocate to Big Sandy Creek, less than 40 miles northwest of Fort Lyon, under the threat of their safety.
+After a while, the American Indians were asked to relocate to Big Sandy Creek, less than 40 miles northeast of Fort Lyon, under the threat of their safety.
 The Dog Soldiers, who had been responsible for many of the attacks and raids on whites, were not part of this encampment.